 The federal Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
 1232g) and regulations adopted thereunder (34 C.F.R.
 99) set out requirements designed to protect students' privacy in their records maintained by the campus.
 The statute and regulations govern access to certain student records maintained by the campus and the release of such records.
 The law provides that the campus must give students access to most records directly related to the student, and must also provide opportunity for a hearing to challenge the records if the student claims they are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under this law does not include any right to challenge the appropriateness of a grade determined by the instructor.
 The law generally requires the institution to receive a student's written consent before releasing personally identifiable data about the student.
 The institution has adopted a set of policies and procedures governing implementation of the statute and the regulations.
+Copies of these policies and procedures may be obtained at the Office of the University Registrar.
 Among the types of information included in the campus statement of policies and procedures are: (1) the types of student records maintained and the information they contain; (2) the official responsible for maintaining each type of record; (3) the location of access lists indicating persons requesting or receiving information from the record; (4) policies for reviewing and expunging records; (5) student access rights to their records; (6) the procedures for challenging the content of student records; (7) the cost to be charged for reproducing copies of records; and (8) the right of the student to file a complaint with the Department of Education.
 The Department of Education has established an office and review board to investigate complaints and adjudicate violations.
 The designated office is Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-5920.

 The campus is authorized under the Act to release "directory information" concerning students. may include the student's name, photograph, major field of study, enrollment status, degrees and awards received at the university, the most recent educational institution attended, participation in officially recognized University sports and student activities, and the weight and height of members of athletic teams.
 The above designated information is subject to release by the campus at any time unless the campus has received prior written objection from the student specifying information the student requests not be released.
-Written requests to restrict directory information should be sent to the Registrar's Office.
+Written requests to restrict directory information should be sent to the Office of the University Registrar, Joyal Administration Building, Room 106.

 The campus is authorized to provide access to student records to campus officials and employees who have legitimate educational interests in such access.
 These persons have responsibilities in the campus's academic, administrative or service functions and have reason for accessing student records associated with their campus or other related academic responsibilities.
+Student records will be disclosed to the Chancellor's Office of the CSU in order to conduct research, to analyze trends, or to provide other administrative services on behalf of the CSU.
 Student records may also be disclosed to other persons or organizations under certain conditions (e.g., as part of the accreditation or program evaluation; in response to a court order or subpoena; in connection with financial aid; or to other institutions to which the student is transferring).